xullnn/ls_pull_over_push/180/answers.md

 That column will filled with the default value.
 If no default value is declared explicitly, the default value is the null value.
 This usually makes sense because a null value can be considered to represent unknown data.

 72. If a column was originally set as `boolean` type and not added with a `NOT NULL` constraint.
-How to construct an expression to select all rows that are not `false` in this column?(notice the relationship between boolean values and `NULL`, what is the opposite(!=) of `true` or `false`)
+How to construct an expression to select all rows that are not `false` in this column?(notice the relationship between boolean values and `NULL`, what is the opposite(!=) of `true` or `false`)?

 `...
 WHERE column_name != false AND column_name IS NULL;`